caymansimpson/reuniclusVGC/README.md

 2. [Added more Doubles Support](https://github.com/caymansimpson/poke-env)
 3. Install Node and requirements for PokeEnv (e.g. python3.6, tensorflow, orljson, keras-rl2==1.0.3)

-To run an eample where we simulate random battles, from home directory:
+To run an example where we simulate random battles, from home directory:
 `node Pokemon-Showdown/pokemon-showdown`
 then `python3.8 simulators/simulate_random_doubles.py`